Go to AAD Home

 From the Participating Volunteer Form, the Academy issues thank you letters and certificates of appreciation to the volunteers.

-Where are most screenings held?
+Where are most skin cancer checks held?

 Anywhere!
 Offices, fairs, beaches, hospitals, etc.